TheLunaticScripter/win_ad/README.md

 ### win_ad_client

+#### This resource will be Deprecated with the release of Chef Client 14.x which contains the windows_ad_join resource.

 Add a Client to a domain, or Set the DNS Server search list on the server

 #### Actions